zhenghao977/FCOS-PyTorch-37.2AP/README.md

 mAP=====>0.787
 ```
 I also use the cosine lr to train the voc, and it got 76.7mAP, which is lower than linear.
 I think the cosine lr matches Adam is better.
+### train for coco
+You can run the train_coco.py, train 24 epoch and you can get the result.
+You need to change the coco2017 path.
+### train for PASCAL VOC
+You can run the train_voc.py, train 30 epoch and you can get the result.
+You need to change the PASCAL07+12 path, you can reference to this repo:https://github.com/YuwenXiong/py-R-FCN

 ### Detect Image
 You can run the detect.py to detect images , this repo provides PASCAL VOC Images detection demo.
 ![test1](assets/000004.jpg)